gitphill/openssl-alpine/README.md

 ### Run container

-Performs a build then runs container, exporting certificates to certs directory:
+To perform a build then run a container, exporting certificates to certs directory:

 ```
 make run